ABOUT OUR DESIGNS

 The Basics OSFM is a standard manufacturers shell shape, we have altered the design by adding the 4th row of snaps (giving it a bigger size range) and adding the internal double gusset.
 We have personalised these nappies with some of our own patterns; majority of the patterns are the manufacturers, we opted to use a selection of theirs whilst we build up our library of licensed patterns, by doing this we have been able to keep costs low for our customers.
-We aim to have all the Basics in our own licensed patterns by 2022.
+From our September 2021 Release all prints will be licensed by us and not selected from factory standard.

 The Essentials OSFM shell style was designed by us, it has some of our favourite nappy such as a double row of snaps, the squarer wing with the rounded edges, and a higher hip snap to accommodate chunkier thighs; we have also added the internal double gusset, a tummy panel of PUL to prevent wicking leaks, and the reinforced PUL on the wings to help reduce curling.

 Our first range of Essentials OSFM has a Bamboo Terry insert as standard, but we are transitioning all our inserts to bamboo/cotton as it has more natural fibres and is more sustainable for the environment.

 Our small wetbag has been designed to fit a OSFM Nappy and/or selection of wipes, we elected for the size of this nappy as 20cm by 25cm.

 Our Pods are the manufacturers standard design, we decided not to adapt of change this design as it suits our customers current needs.

 With all our designs we are open to feedback and adapting features as needed.

 Our products are manufactured ethically overseas.
 We have made sure that our designs and ordering practices are sustainable.